-Section 157 of the Local Government Act 1989 (LGA 1989) provides Council with three choices in terms of which valuation base to utilise.
+Section 157 of the Local Government Act 1989 provides Council with three choices in terms of which valuation base to utilise.
 They are:

-- Capital improved valuation Value of land and improvements upon the land. - Site value Value of land only. - Net annual value Rental valuation based on capital improved value.
+- Capital Improved Valuation (CIV) Value of land and improvements upon the land. - Site Valuation (SV) Value of land only. - Net Annual Value (NAV) Rental valuation based on CIV.

-In choosing a valuation base, Council must decide on whether it wishes to adopt a differential rating system (different rates in the dollar for different property categories) or a uniform rating system (same rate in the dollar).
-If Council was to choose the former, under the LGA 1989 it must adopt either the capital improved valuation or net annual value method of rating.
+In choosing a valuation base, Councils must decide on whether they wish to adopt a differential rating system (different rates in the dollar for different property categories) or a uniform rating system (same rate in the dollar).
+If a Council was to choose the former, under the Local Government Act 1989 it must adopt either of the CIV or NAV methods of rating.

-Capital improved value
+Capital improved value (CIV)

-Capital improved value is the most commonly used valuation base by Local Government in Victoria.
+Capital Improved Value is the most commonly used valuation base by Local Government in Victoria.
 Based on the value of both land and all improvements on the land, it is generally easily understood by ratepayers as it equates the market value of the property.
-Section 161 of the LGA 1989 provides that a Council may raise any general rates by the application of a differential rate if -
+Section 161 of the Local Government Act 1989 provides that a Council may raise any general rates by the application of a differential rate if -

-- a) it uses the capital improved value system of valuing land; and - b) it considers that a differential rate will contribute to the equitable and efficient carrying out of its functions.
+- a) It uses the capital improved value system of valuing land; and - b) It considers that a differential rate will contribute to the equitable and efficient carrying out of its functions.

-Where a Council does not utilise capital improved value, it may only apply limited differential rates in relation to farmland, urban farmland or residential use land.
+Where a Council does not utilise CIV, it may only apply limited differential rates in relation to farm land, urban farm land or residential use land.

-Advantages of using capital improved value
+Advantages of using Capital Improved Value (CIV)

-Capital improved valuation includes all improvements, and hence is often supported on the basis that it more closely reflects "capacity to pay".
-The capital improved value rating method takes into account the full development value of the property, and therefore better meets the equity criteria than site value and net annual value.

-With the valuations being set annually, the market values are more predictable

-The concept of the market value of property is more easily understood with capital improved value rather than net annual value or site value.

-Makes it easier to compare relative movements in rates and valuations across councils.

-The use of capital improved value allows Council to apply differential rates which adds to Council's ability to equitably distribute the rating burden based on ability to afford Council rates.
-The capital improved value allows Kingston to apply higher rating differentials to current and former extractive land and lower rating differentials to retirement villages, some heritage properties and agricultural land.
+- CIV includes all improvements, and hence is often supported on the basis that it more closely reflects "capacity to pay".
+The CIV rating method takes into account the full development value of the property, and therefore better meets the equity criteria than Site Value and NAV. - With the valuations being set annually, the market values are more predictable - The concept of the market value of property is more easily understood with CIV rather than NAV or SV. - Makes it easier to compare relative movements in rates and valuations across Councils. - The use of CIV allows Council to apply differential rates which adds to Council's ability to equitably distribute the rating burden based on ability to afford Council rates.
+CIV allows Kingston to apply higher rating differentials to current and former extractive land and lower rating differentials to Retirement Villages, some Heritage properties and Agricultural Land.

-Disadvantages of using capital improved value
+Disadvantages of using Capital Improved Value (CIV)

-The main disadvantage with capital improved value is the fact that rates are based on the total property value which may not necessarily reflect the income level of the property owner as with pensioners and low-income earners.
+• The main disadvantage with CIV is the fact that rates are based on the total property value which may not necessarily reflect the income level of the property owner as with pensioners and low-income earners.

-Site value
+Site value (SV)

-Site value is based on the valuation of land only and with very limited ability to apply differential rates, making an objective of a fair and equitable rating system slightly more challenging.
+Site Value is based on the valuation of land only and with very limited ability to apply differential rates, making an objective of a fair and equitable rating system slightly more challenging.

-Advantages of site value
+Advantages of Site Value

-Scope for possible concessions for urban farm land and residential use land.
+• Scope for possible concessions for urban farm land and residential use land.

-Disadvantages in using site value
+Disadvantages in using Site Value

-Under site value, there would be a significant shift from the Industrial/Commercial sector onto the residential sector of Council.
+• Under SV, there would be a significant shift from the Industrial/Commercial sector onto the residential sector of Council.
 The percentage increases in many cases would be in the extreme range.